Aridhia-Open-Source/federated-node-task-controller/README.md

 kubectl create secret generic github-app -n fn-controller --from-literal "GH_SECRET=$GH_SECRET" --from-literal "GH_CLIENT_ID=$GH_CLIENT_ID"
 ```

-_NOTE: If the controller is deployed standalone_
+_**NOTE**: If the controller is deployed standalone_
 Just make sure the `fn-controller` namespace matches the one in your values file under `namespaces.controller`.
 If none is specified `fn-controller` is the default value.

+_**NOTE**: If deployed as one with the federated node, the namespace the secret is created on should be the one used to install the federated node itself.
+It will be automatically copied to the relevent namespace_

 Once the secret has been created set in the values file as follows:
 ```yaml